Table of Contents[Hide][Show]

 This is where Canva comes in though, the easiest way to create thumbnails that standout & pop.

-Canva is a web-based graphic design software that allows you to create captivating images for free.
+Canva is a web-based graphic design tool that allows you to create captivating images for free.
 Not only can you create YouTube thumbnails, but you can also design custom YouTube channel art & even an end screen to show at the end of your videos.

 Below is a video that will guide you through the process of creating YouTube thumbnails that grab attention, and once you’re done there, head over to this article that highlights the 5 best practices you should follow when designing your thumbnails.